Trimbak15/fullstack_app/README.md

 * Mongoose - Used to Encrypt the password of user's.

 * Next_Auth - It gives us DefaultSession just as JWT token.
+It is used for log in functionality only.
+*